voynix/EmulaTor/README.md

 ### Misc Configuration
 *    `-j PROJECT_NAME` - The name of the EmuLab project under which the experiment will be run (ie the name of the folder in `/proj` you use)
-*    `-g FILE ...` - Copies the listed files or folders into the output folder for the experiment
+*    `-i FILE ...` - Copies the listed files or folders into the output folder for the experiment
 *    `-v` - Overwrite `NAME` and `NAME.tar.gz` if they already exist
 *    `-o OS` - Use a different OS for all nodes in the experiment.
 By default, Emulator loads all nodes with `UBUNTU12-64-STD`.
 See the [EmuLab website](https://www.emulab.net/showosid_list.php3) for the full list of available OSs.
 Note that if you use `-o` to specify a different OS you must use `-t` to provide a version of Tor statically built for that OS, as the version of Tor packaged with Emulator is built against `UBUNTU12-64-STD` and is unlikely to work elsewhere.
 *    `-t TOR` - Use the specified Tor executable for all Tor nodes in the experiment.
 This option should be considered mandatory is `-o` is used.
 For instructions on creating a statically compiled version of Tor, see [Useful Notes](#statically-compiling-tor) below.